101 NYC Engagement Photo Locations

 30. Williamsburg Bridge

-Williamsburg Bridge is one of those epic bridges that you can walk over and enjoy the views or you can walk around and underneath it a little from the East River Park.
-It’s far quieter here than the one in Brooklyn Bridge!
+Williamsburg Bridge is one of those epic bridges that you can walk over and enjoy the views, or you can walk around and underneath it a little from the East River Park.
+It’s far quieter here than the one on Brooklyn Bridge!

 31. Domino Park